You're Never Too Young

 You’re Never Too Young is a 1955 American semi-musical comedy film directed by Norman Taurog and starring the team of Martin and Lewis and co-starring Diana Lynn, Nina Foch, and Raymond Burr.
-It was released on August 25, 1955 by Paramount Pictures.
+It was released on August 25, 1955, by Paramount Pictures.

 Plot

 A valuable diamond is stolen at a Los Angeles hotel and a man guarding it is killed.
 The thief, Noonan, hides it from police, first in the jacket of a customer, Bob Miles, and then in the pocket of a barber's apprentice, Wilbur Hoolick.

 Wilbur, boarding a train to go home to Blitzen, Washington, pretends to be an eleven-year-old in order to purchase a ticket for half price.
 Noonan sits beside him, still trying to retrieve the stolen jewel.
 Wilbur gets the impression that the thief is a jealous husband.
 He hides in the compartment of Nancy Collins, a teacher at a private girls' school.
 Feeling sorry for "young" Wilbur traveling alone, she allows him to stay there for the duration of the train ride.

 During a stop-over, Gretchen Brendan, the jealous daughter of the school's headmistress, boards the train and finds out that Nancy is sharing her compartment with "a man."
-Gretchen hurries to the school to let Nancy's fiancee, Bob, in on this news, then tries to get Nancy dismissed.
+Gretchen hurries to the school to let Nancy's fiancée, Bob, in on this news, then tries to get Nancy dismissed.
 In order to protect Nancy's job and reputation, Wilbur must continue the charade of pretending to be a child.
 He accompanies "Aunt Nancy" to the all-girl school.
 The jewel thief follows them.

 Along the way, Wilbur falls in love with Nancy, although she still thinks of him as a little boy.
 Noonan pretends to be Wilbur's father and regains possession of the diamond.
 But the police have arrived and a speedboat chase ensues.
 In the end, the thief is captured and Wilbur's identity is revealed.
 Nancy still loves Bob, but he is off to join the Army and discovers that Wilbur is his barber.